Folk music of Punjab: Melody

 Some songs like Heer and Mirza are sung using the traditional compositions.
-Due to the lack of musicianship Punjabi folk genre is committed to re using melodies created hundreds of years ago albeit with new lyrics.

 Folk songs

 Punjab has folk songs on birth, marriage, funeral, death, love, separation, beauty, social and economical status, village lifestyle, food, nature, bravery, folklores and folktales, folk romances, folk and historical heroes, festivals and many more.
 The songs of professional castes of Punjab are also included in the folk songs.
 They can be divided into the following categories:

 Occasion for singing

 Controversy

 Punjabi folk music is associated with a traditional lifestyle and culture.
 Many of the themes associated with the songs of today, which are mostly relevant in Bhangra songs, involve the promotion of the ills of Punjabi society such as the caste system and substance abuse as well as superstitious beliefs.
 Many revolutions in Punjab such as the Sikh revolution were in direct opposition of Punjabi folk songs.

 Life-cycle rituals

 A large part of Punjabi folk songs presents the picture of incidents from birth to death relations, relatives also including the songs on other occasions, festivals and fairs.
 The songs by women represents their soft feelings, nature, hobbies and lower social status in limited circle while the songs by men represents their freedom, strength and hardworking.
 The folk songs starts from the birth of a child then name ceremony, marriage, relations, relatives and much more.
 There are many songs on the different stages of a marriage like Suhag, Ghorhian, Sehra, Sithnian.
 Suhag is related to bride while Ghorhian and Sehra are related to groom.
 A daughter's feelings have a special place in the Punjabi folk songs in which she address to his father asking to find her a better home, good people (in-laws) and many more.
-By length and mood, the different kinds of songs includes Suhag, Ghorhian, Bolian, Tappe, Sithnian, Chhand, Heara, Lorian etc.
+By length and mood, the different kinds of songs includes Suhag, Ghorhian, Bolian, Tappe, Sithnian, Chhand, Heara, Lorian, etc.